stlgithub/dataportfolio/SQL/SQL_1/README.md

 5. What are the most optimal skills to learn?

 # Tools I Used
-For my deep dive into the data analyst job market, I harnessed the power of several key tools:
 - **SQL**: The backbone of my analysis, allowing me to query the database and unearth critical insights.
 - **PostgreSQL**: The chosen database management system, ideal for handling the job posting data.
 - **Visual Studio Code**: My go-to for database management and executing SQL queries.